matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 - For Java developers fine to use Docker Community Edition
 - Docker Enterprise Edition is not available on some commercial OS such as RHEL, SUSE

+***

+## Why Docker

+- Before containers and docker the apps are deploted and run on Application server created on top of physical server

+### What is container

+- Container consists of:
+    - Runtime Environment
+    - An Application
+    - Dependencies and Libraries
+    - Configuration files

+**Advantages**

+- Lightweight and faster
+- Consumes very less system resources

+### Docker

+- Open source platform and it consists:
+    - Docker Engine - a runtime and software packaging tool
+    - Docker Hub - Service for sharing the application in the cloud similar to github
+- The output of a Docker build is a Docker Image
+- To run Docker, we need to have docker running in our machine
+- When the Docker image is run it creates a container

+**Advantages**

+- Rapid application deployment
+- Easy sharing of artifacts
+- Faster and Light Weight

+**Dockerfile**

+- FROM - It pulls the image from the docker hub.
+Here it pulls the java image alpine-oraclejdk8:slim
+- ADD - Add command takes two arguments, one is source and the destination
+- COPY - ./docker-entrypoint.sh /docker-endpoint.sh - This step copies the docker-entrypoint.sh
+in to the docker image that gets built
+- RUN chmod +x / docker-entrypoint.sh
+- ENTRYPOINT - argument sets the concrete default app that is used every time a container is created using the image.
+Often times ENTRYPOINT with CMS, you can remove "application" from CMS and just leave "arguments" which will be passed to the ENTRYPOINT